 Blues singer, guitarist and songwriter Jimmy Thackery

-hard rock and frequent excursions into the world
+rock and frequent excursions into the world of jazz

-of jazz and still comes up with a sound that is
+and still comes up with a sound that is distinctly the

-it hit me over the head like a baseball bat.
-I was
+hit me over the head like a baseball bat.
+I was at the

-at the playground at school fooling with a transistor
+playground at school fooling with a transistor radio

-radio when Slim Harpo came on with a crossover hit
+when Slim Harpo came on with a crossover hit called

-all blues covers.
-I thought they were Stones songs
+blues covers.
+I thought they were Stones songs but as

-but as I looked at the credits, I saw names like
+I looked at the credits, I saw names like Ella Bates

-Ella Bates and McKinley Morganfield.
-I went on a
+and McKinley Morganfield.
+I went on a search for records

-search for records by these guys, but I couldnt
+by these guys, but I couldnt find anything until

 a teenager growing up in Washington, D.C., Thackery